-- 9. Run the car down to a door zone far enough below the magnet for a full speed run. - Enter a car call to the top terminal landing send the car up towards the UET magnet at Contract Speed (MAIN MENU | DEBUG | ENTER CAR CALLS). - As the car passes the UET magnet it will get a "F80:UETS Overspeed" fault and perform an emergency stop. - 12.
-When the car comes to a complete stop, quickly switch the car to Inspection (MR) before the controller resets and tries to correct itself. - 13.
+9. Run the car down to a door zone far enough below the magnet for a full speed run.

+- Enter a car call to the top terminal landing send the car up towards the UET magnet at Contract Speed (MAIN MENU | DEBUG | ENTER CAR CALLS). - 11.
+As the car passes the UET magnet it will get a "F80:UETS Overspeed" fault and perform an emergency stop. - 12.
+When the car comes to a complete stop and the fault "A64: Stop No DZ" appears on the screen, quickly switch the car to Inspection (MR) before the controller resets and tries to correct itself. - 13.
 Record the position the car is currently stopped at from the home screen of the LCD.